zabertech/zaber-examples/examples/motion_load_cell/README.md

 ## Overview

-This project interfaces with a Zaber XMCC_CONFIG motion controller equipped with:
+This project interfaces with a Zaber X-MCC motion controller equipped with:

 - A force-controlled Z-axis (vertical movement).